MPIBGC-TEE/CompartmentalSystems/README.md

 # CompartmentalSystems: A Python3 package for the analysis of compartmental systems

 These systems can be both nonlinear and nonautonomous.
-Consequently, this package can be seen as an extension of [LAPM](https://github.com/MPIBGC-TEE/LAPM) which deals with linear autonomous models.
+Consequently, CompartmentalSystems can be seen as a companion package of [LAPM](https://github.com/MPIBGC-TEE/LAPM) which deals with linear autonomous models.
 While [LAPM](https://github.com/MPIBGC-TEE/LAPM) also allows explicit symbolic compuations of age distributions in compartmental systems, this package is mostly concerned with numerical